seung-lab/znn-release/docs/tutorial.rst

 3. ``fmasks``: Paths to mask files fmasks are used like cosmetics to coverup damaged parts of images so that your neural net doesn't learn useless information.
-White is on, black is off.
+Pixel values greater than zero are on.
+That is to say, white is on, black is off.
 The same file types are supported as for regular images.

 [sampleN] options
 `````````````````